mustafar/nh-recipes/content/blog/galawat-ke-kabab/index.md

 ### Kababs

-In a mixing bowl combine minced meat, prepared spice mix, ginger garlic paste, raw papaya, kewra water, rose water, salt, Bhuna besan and mix well.
+In a mixing bowl combine minced meat, prepared spice mix, ginger garlic paste, raw papaya, kewra water, rose water, salt, bhuna besan and mix well.

-Make a shallow hole in the center of the mix put the Onion peel, put 1/2 burning small piece coal, pour over Desi ghee, leave covered for 2 – 3 minutes and then remove the Onion peel with coal, mix well the aroma in the mixture.
+Make a shallow hole in the center of the mix put the onion peel, put 1/2 burning small piece coal, pour over desi ghee, leave covered for 2 – 3 minutes and then remove the Onion peel with coal, mix well the aroma in the mixture.

 Let the meat marinade for minimum 2 hours or preferably overnight in refrigerator.
 Take the meat out of refrigerator.